LiorSinai/liorsinai.github.io/_posts/2021-06-05-integer-partitions.md

 For the bounded version we can do a similar modification to its counting function:
 {%highlight julia %}
 function integer_partitions(n::Integer, max_values::Vector{Int}, idx=1)
-    # non-unique integer partitions up to a maximum for each index
     if n < 0
         throw(DomainError(n, "n must be nonnegative"))
     elseif n == 0